The Play’s The Thing

 “I do have to warn you,” I said.
 “The Theater Arts courses, and the plays themselves, seem to be like honey to ants for the gay boys here.
 Those boys will take one look at you and—”

-“Well, that’s good you had that experience.
+“Well, it’s good that you had that experience.
 You’ll have a meeting with your advisor, probably tomorrow.
-You’ll be asked what route you want to take here, what you’ll want to major in at college.
+You’ll be asked what academic route you want to take here, what you’ll want to major in at college.
 It’s okay to say you don’t know.
 Lots of boys do that.
-Then he’ll give you a normal academic schedule with English, math, science, history, all that stuff.
-Then he’ll ask what non-academic course you want, and you should tell him Theater Arts.
+Do that and he’ll give you a normal academic schedule with English, math, science, history, all that stuff.
+He’ll also ask what non-academic course you want, and you should tell him Theater Arts.
 If he tries to argue you into anything else, be adamant.”

 That was enough talking for right then.
 He needed to put all his things away, and afterwards I took him around the dorm, introducing him to some of the guys I knew who’d warmed to me last year.
 The looks he got!
 Well, he deserved them, but I got to see why it would have been overwhelming for him.
 At least the ones I introduced him to knew me, knew I wasn’t interested in sex with anyone, and nothing was said to embarrass either of us.

 Back in our room, preparing for lunch in the main school cafeteria where the headmaster would speak to everyone after the meal, I told Evan I’d seen what he’d told me about.
 “Every one of those guys I introduced you to was undressing you with his eyes.
-What I’m going to do is spend as much time as I can with you when you’re not with only the freshmen.
+What I’m going to do is spend as much time as I can with you when you’re not with just the freshmen.
 They’ll be bad enough, but the guys in the years above will be harder to deal with.
 They’re all older and bigger and may come on stronger.
-If I’m there, it should be better.”
+If I’m there, things shouldn’t get out of hand.”

-He gave me a questioning look, then said, “We’ll be together a lot then after classes, and if I get into a play, then at rehearsals, too?
+He gave me a questioning look, then said, “We’ll be together a lot after classes then, and if I get into a play, then at rehearsals, too?
 I mean, if one or more gay boys hits on me there, if he makes it clear he’s not going to take no for an answer, you’ll be there and see it?
 And, maybe . . .”

 “Protect you, you mean?
 Yeah, I’ll do that.
 Absolutely.”